-A licensed nurse (LVN or RN) who, based on educational preparation and scope of practice, accepts responsibility for the quality of nursing care and provides safe, compassionate nursing care using a systematic process of assessment, analysis, planning, intervention, and evaluation that focuses on the needs and preferences of clients and their families.
+A licensed nurse (LVN or RN) who, based on educational preparation and scope of practice, accepts responsibility for the quality of nursing care and provides safe, compassionate nursing care using a systematic process of assessment, analysis, planning, intervention, and evaluation that focuses on the needs and preferences of patients and their families.
 The nurse incorporates professional values and ethical principles into nursing practice.
-The clients for LVNs and for Diploma and ADN educated RNs include individual clients and their families; the BSN-educated RN is also prepared to provide care to populations and communities.
+The patients for LVNs and for Diploma and ADN educated RNs include individual patients and their families; the BSN-educated RN is also prepared to provide care to populations and communities.

-Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing A. Use clinical reasoning and knowledge based on the vocational nursing program of study and established evidence-based practice as the basis for decision-making in nursing practice.
-A. Use clinical reasoning and knowledge based on the diploma or associate degree nursing program of study and evidence-based practice outcomes as the basis for decision-making in nursing practice.
-A. Use clinical reasoning and knowledge based on the baccalaureate degree nursing program of study, evidence- based practice outcomes, and research studies as the basis for decision-making and comprehensive patient care.
-Knowledge A systematic problem-solving process in the care of clients and their families. a.
-A systematic problem-solving process in the care of clients and their families based on selected liberal arts and sciences, and evidence-based practice outcomes. b.
-Conceptual frameworks of nursing practice as a means of planning care and solving clinical problems in the care of clients and their families. a.
-A systematic problem-solving process in the care of clients and families based on the liberal arts, sciences, and evidence-based practice outcomes and research studies. b.
-Conceptual frameworks of nursing practice as a means of planning care and solving clinical problems in the care of clients and families. c.
-Nursing frameworks, theories, and models that relate to managing and evaluating health care delivery with consideration of related costs in care of clients, families, populations, and communities.
+Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing Α. Use clinical reasoning and knowledge based on the vocational nursing program of study and established evidence-based practice as the basis for decision-making in nursing practice.
+A. Use clinical reasoning and knowledge based on the diploma or associate degree nursing program of study and evidence-based practice outcomes as a basis for decision- making in nursing practice. bas nur evi res dec A. Use clinical reasoning and knowledge based on the baccalaureate degree nursing program of study, evidencebased practice outcomes, and research studies as the basis for decisionmaking and comprehensive patient care.
+Knowledge 1.
+A systematic problem-solving process in the care of patients and their families based on sciences taught in the vocational nursing program and evidence-based practice outcomes. a.
+A systematic problem-solving process in the care of patients and their families based on selected liberal arts and sciences, and evidence-based practice outcomes. b.
+Conceptual frameworks of nursing practice as a means of planning care and solving clinical problems in care of patients and families.
+1. a. b. c.
+A systematic problem-solving process in the care of patients and families based on the liberal arts, sciences, and evidence- based practice outcomes and research studies.
+Conceptual frameworks of nursing practice as a means of planning care and solving clinical problems in care of patients and families.
+Nursing frameworks, theories, and models that relate to managing and evaluating health care delivery with consideration of related costs in care of patients, families, populations, and communities.
+2. a.

-Differentiated Essential Competencies (DECs) Vocational Nursing Diploma and Associate Degree Nursing Baccalaureate Degree Nursing a.
 Priority setting based on patient health status and individual characteristics. b.
-Clinical reasoning processes. a.
+Characteristics of vulnerable patients. c.
+Clinical reasoning processes.
+2. a.
 Priority setting based on patient health status and individual characteristics. b.
-Clinical reasoning processes, systematic clinical judgment, and best practices. a.
+Characteristics of vulnerable patients. c.
+Clinical reasoning processes, systematic clinical judgment, and best practices.
+2. a.
 Priority setting based on patient health status and individual characteristics. b.
-Clinical reasoning models, systematic clinical judgment, research process, and best practices.
-Application of current literature, available work setting resources, and evidence-based practice to assist in decision-making.
-Application of current literature and/or research findings and evidence-based practice in improving patient care. a.
-Research utilization and evidence-based practice. b.
+Characteristics of vulnerable populations.
+Clinical reasoning models, systematic c. clinical judgment, research process, and best practices.
+3. Application of current literature, available work setting resources, and evidencebased practice to assist in decisionmaking.
+3. Application of current literature and/ or research findings and evidence-based practice in improving patient care.
+3. a.
+Research utilization and evidencebased practice. b.
 Analysis of reliability, validity, and limitations of quality of evidence. c.
 Informed consent for participation in research.
-Resources from scientifically valid sources.
-Resources for accurate and scientifically valid current information.
+4. Resources from scientifically valid sources.
+4. Resources for accurate and scientifically valid current information.
 4. a.
-Resources for accurate and scientifically valid current information. b.
+Resources for accurate and scientifically valid current information.b.
 Research and evaluation methodologies.
-Clinical Judgments and Behaviors Use problem-solving approach to make decisions regarding care of assigned clients.
-Use clinical reasoning and nursing science as a basis for decision-making in nursing practice.
-Use systematic approaches for clinical decision-making, including nursing research, epidemiology, and political, social, ethical, and legal processes. a.
-Organize care for assigned clients based upon problem- solving and identified priorities.
-2. a.
-Organize care based upon problem- solving and identified priorities. a.
-Organize care based upon problem-solving and identified priorities.
+Clinical Judgments and Behaviors 1.
+Use problem-solving approach and nursing knowledge to make decisions regarding care of assigned patients.
+1. Use clinical reasoning and nursing science as a basis for decision-making in nursing practice.
+1. Use systematic approaches for clinical decision- making, including nursing research, epidemiology, and political, social, ethical, and legal processes.